 When arranging a professional headshot session, it is also worth considering taking some team photographs.
 The team will be dressed ready for photography and it is a great opportunity to get those small groups photographs that can be used on websites, social media and to support press releases.

 Despite the thoughts of many, having professional headshots can be a fun experience.
-By the photographer and subject working together, it is possible to produce that magical headshot that will sit proudly on the company’s website and LinkedIn.
+By the photographer and subject working together, it is possible to produce that magical headshot that will sit proudly on the company’s website and social media platforms such as LinkedIn.

 For more information or to discuss professional headshots, please contact me via: